-In order to get their own card, we ask that young library users be able to provide the following information without any prompting from Mom or Dad: Full name, address, telephone number, and birthdate (including birth year).
+In order to get their own card, we ask that young library users be able to provide the following information without any help from the guardians: Full name, address, telephone number, and birthdate (including birth year).

 Sorry, but no. Only parents or legal guardians have the authority to let their children get cards.
 However, we can give you a form that the parents can fill out and you can return to the library that will enable the kids to get cards.
 Just ask at the desk.

 You can use your library card at any of the libraries in the High Plains Library District.
 For a full list of libraries and locations, please visit the High Plains web site at http://www.mylibrary.us/contact/library-hours-and-locations.

 Yes!
 If you check out books from any other High Plains library, you can return them here and we'll send them back to their library "homes."
 If you check out materials from libraries that are not in the district (like Loveland or Fort Collins), we prefer that you return the books to those libraries yourself.